cinc2023/cinc2023.github.io/pages/venue.md

 The [Georgia Tech Global Learning Center](https://pe.gatech.edu/global-learning-center) is located on the edge of Georgia Tech's campus in Midtown Atlanta.
 It is walking distance from multiple [hotels](#hotel), restaurants, and [public transportation](#airport).
 The venue's address is [800 Spring St NW, Atlanta, GA 30308, USA](https://goo.gl/maps/EKDDmHXzStFazENh9){: target="_blank"}.

+The Georgia Tech Global Learning Center has enhanced safety and sanitization procedures as recommended by the Centers for Disease Control (CDC) and the Georgia Department of Public Health (GDPH).
+The outdoor seating area at the venue will be open for the attendees and personnel during CinC 2023 conference.

+To see COVID-19 Guidance, Testing and Vaccine, please visit [Georgia Department of Public Health](https://dph.georgia.gov/dph-covid-19-guidance){: target="_blank"} and [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/index.html?s_cid=11759:cdc%20covid%20guidelines:sem.ga:p:RG:GM:gen:PTN:FY22){: target="_blank"}.

 ### <a name="airport"></a>Arrival at Global Learning Center

 Attendees easily can reach the conference venue and hotels in Midtown Atlanta by rail public transit from [Hartsfield-Jackson Atlanta International Airport](../travel/#airport).
 The [MARTA](https://www.itsmarta.com) [Red](https://www.itsmarta.com/Red-Line.aspx) and [Gold](https://www.itsmarta.com/Gold-Line.aspx) train lines travel frequently between the **Airport Station** and **Midtown Station** throughout the day (and night).
 Each trip takes approximately 30 minutes and costs $2.50.
 Please see [here](https://www.itsmarta.com/fare-programs.aspx){: target="_blank"} for MARTA ticket information.